Friendly Fonts

 Another way to balance friendly fonts is by picking a color palette that’s a bit more muted in one direction, such as a dark green paired with a brighter blue; see the example “Pout,” reverse-contrast logotype, in the collection above.

-Tips & tricks to make a friendly font shine even brighter
+Design tips to make a friendly font shine even brighter

-To further enhance the character traits of a friendly font, try applying one of the following tips:
+To further enhance the character traits of a friendly font, try applying one of the following design tips:

 • Pick a welcoming color palette, such as a bright yellow paired with a warm red and a light pink.